anthonye2007/vr-software-engineering-post/post.md

 Putting on a VR headset means blocking out the rest of the physical world, including coworkers.
 Peers may lack the opportunity to ask questions and physical communication is stifled.
 Additionally, the VR headset wearer may have trouble interacting with the physical world while in VR.
 A webcam mounted to the headset enables some interaction with the physical world, as seen in Figure~\ref{fig:rift}, but has a limited field of view.

 #### 3D Mapping
 Some problems don't have an inherent 3D representation which makes display in VR a challenge.
-As seen in \textsc{Immersion}, 2D code can be displayed in VR but the code itself does not have a third dimension and thus loses the expressiveness of 3D.
+As seen in Immersion, 2D code can be displayed in VR but the code itself does not have a third dimension and thus loses the expressiveness of 3D.
 This could be an area well suited to 3D metaphorical programming as suggested by Ko et al.~\cite{Ko:LearningBarriers}.

 #### Technology Limitations
 The 1080p resolution of the Oculus Rift Development Kit 2 allows for passable text reading, but needs improvement for multi-hour sessions.
 The Rift also requires users to measure the distance between their pupils for more accurate stereoscopic rendering, but current utilities are either time consuming or hard to use properly.
 Eyeglass wearers must go through extra trial and error to see if the headset is best used with glasses on and a reduced field of view or replace their glasses with stronger lenses in the Rift and have increased blurriness.